How Exxon, BP and Shell help Russia pump oil and gas - KTVZ

 Since its startup, Sakhalin-1 has generated more than $18.3 billion in payments to Russian federal and regional governments.

-But Russia isn’t as important to ExxonMobil as it used to be.
+Russia isn’t as important to ExxonMobil as it used to be, however.

 ExxonMobil previously partnered with Rosneft to conduct exploration and research activities in Russia but withdrew from those joint ventures after sanctions imposed by the United States and Europe following Russia’s annexation of Crimea in 2014.

-It valued its Russian assets at $4 billion in its annual financial report released Thursday.
-But that represented less than 2% of its fossil fuel assets.
+It valued its Russian assets at $4 billion in its annual financial report released Wednesday.
+That represented less than 2% of its fossil fuel assets.
 The word “Russia” was not mentioned in its recent earnings call with analysts.

 BP